-When an upbeat, optimistic performance of Rodgers and Hammerstein’s “Oklahoma!” marks the debut of the new Arena Stage at the Mead Center for American Theater in Washington D.C. on October 25, director Molly Smith will likely breathe two sighs of relief.
+When an upbeat performance of “Oklahoma!” debut at the new Arena Stage at the Mead Center for American Theater in Washington D.C. on October 25, director Molly Smith will likely breathe two sighs of relief.

 One will be for the launch of the performance, and the other for the completion of the new theater.

-Bing has added a new theater – a black box that seats 200 – between two existing theaters seating 650 and 800 respectively.
-“They’re facing each other now, where before they were like Siamese twins looking away from each other,” he said.
+Smith has added a new theater – a black box that seats 200 – between two existing theaters seating 650 and 800 respectively.
+“They’re facing each other now, where before they were like Siamese twins looking away from each other,” he says.
 “Now they’re all embracing a public space – a promenade for people who want to be thespians.”

 He wrapped all three buildings in a 45-foot-high insulated glass skin and topped them with a heroic cantilevered roof.
 The new enclosure provides critical acoustic improvements by isolating outside noise – primarily from Reagan National Airport – while maintaining the integrity of the historic buildings.
 The glass is held in place by a system of large, heavy timber columns (each one supporting more than 400,000 pounds of load on average) that also support the roof.
 The columns are elliptical in shape to reduce their visual impact, and are spaced 36 feet apart so the building is still transparent.